 The Baker’s Formula is used to calculate the proper percentage of each ingredient for a successful recipe.
 The flour in the recipe is designated at 100% and all the other ingredients are designated relative to the flour.
 This is a very important point, so keep it in mind as we get deeper into it.

-That quatre quarts recipe produces a so-called “lean cake”.
+A pound cake recipe made with equal weights of flour, sugar, butter and eggs is a so-called “lean cake”.
 A “lean cake” has a very simple 1:1 formula balancing the structure-builders with the tenderizers.

 We can also use an emulsifier in the batter to help bind the liquid and fat in the batter.
 This allows for even more liquid in the recipe, and thus more sugar since you need liquid to dissolve sugar.

-A cake made with cake flour and an emulsifying agent is “High Ratio” because the ratio of sugar to flour can now be higher than 1:1 without compromising the structure.
+A cake made with cake flour and an emulsifying agent can now be higher than 1:1 (sugar:flour) without compromising the structure.

-Adjust the Percentages for A Better Pound Cake
+Adjust the Baker’s Percentages for A Better Pound Cake

 The first step was to lighten the crumb a tiny bit, so I added a little baking powder to the recipe.
 A pinch of salt and a teaspoon of real vanilla extract were added to enhance the flavor.